-With roughly 300 million active users, the micro blog for photos and videos Instagram is one of the most popular social networks currently on the market.
-And while it’s possible to share pictures and videos with Facebook or Google+, Instagram has its own unique dynamic that is centred on pictures.
+With roughly 1 billion active users, the micro blog for photos and videos Instagram is one of the most popular social networks currently on the market.
+And while it’s possible to share pictures and videos with Facebook, Instagram has its own unique dynamic that is centred on pictures.
 The app offers countless photo editing features.
 Entries are categorised with the use of hashtags.

 When Facebook bought Instagram in 2012, there were just 40 million Instagram users, today that number has increased to 400 million!

 First launched in August 2016, this feature allows users to share pictures and short videos (which can additionally be labelled and drawn upon) that weave together a story when viewed in temporal sequence.
 What makes this function so special is that these pictorial narratives are automatically deleted after 24 hours.
 This latter aspect makes Instagram Stories remarkably similar to Snapchat’s ‘My Story Function’, a similarity that Instagram co-founder and CEO, Kevin Systrom, was ready to recognise.
 The degree to which this aspect can be used for marketing purposes, however, remains to be seen.
 One possibility may be to generate attention for products and services and expanding a brand’s reach through creative, target-group focused stories.